Business in the Community: The Responsible Business Awards

 Business in the Community launched the Awards for Excellence at its AGM in December 1997.
 They are presented annually to businesses that are judged to show innovation, creativity and a sustained commitment to corporate responsibility.

-The Prince's Seeing is Believing (SIB)
+The King's Seeing is Believing (SIB)

-The Prince's Seeing is Believing programme was started by the Prince of Wales in 1990, by inviting businesspeople to go on visits around the county.
+The King's Seeing is Believing programme was started by the then Prince of Wales in 1990, by inviting business people to go on visits around the county.
 Some 8,000 chief executives have led visits tackling subjects such as urban homelessness and illiteracy to challenges facing hill farmers in remote areas.

 Opportunity Now

 Founded in October 1991, and supported by the then Prime Minister John Major MP, Opportunity Now is a UK membership organisation working towards gender equality and diversity in the workplace.

 The campaign's chair Helena Morrissey, CEO of Newton Investment Management and founder of the 30% Club, was appointed in 2013.